andrechristikan/ack-nestjs-boilerplate-docs/features/database.md

 );
 ```

-and also for dynamic configuration, ack-nestjs-boiler-mongoose put configuration as `env`.
+and also for dynamic configuration, ack-nestjs-boiler-mongoose put configuration in `env`.

 ```txt
 DATABASE_HOST=localhost:27017